folalu101/animal-husbandry-web/README.md

  **version 1.0.0.0

-About the firm
+About the firm.
-Contact of the firm
+Contact of the firm.
 Detailed profile pages for each of the animals.
+Search page for pets.
+Profile of the firm

 ## License & copyright